sanjueranga/DevOps/s3-hosting/README.md

 ## Hosting a static website using Amazon S3

-I have use 3 aws services here, codecommit,pipeline,S3 buckets.
+I have used 3 aws services here, codecommit,pipeline,S3 buckets.
 All are free-tier eligible and free of charge